fabiancruzcs/CTF-Writeups/Web/All About Robots.md

 </p>

 ### Thought Process:
-Initially, I navigated to `http://challenge.nahamcon.com:30998` and found myself on a page with little information, I clicked on "Learn More" which redirected me to a different page.
+I navigated to `http://challenge.nahamcon.com:30998` and found myself on a page with little information, I clicked on "Learn More" which redirected me to a different page.

 <p align="center">challenge.naham.com:30998 main page:</p>
 <p align="center">